EduardGomezEscandell/finite_elements_1d_julia/README.md

 This is a toy project as a first contact with the Julia programming language.

 It solves partial derivative equations in a 1D domain using the Finite Element Method.
+Currently, the following equations are implemented:
+- Poisson (pure diffusion)
+- Convection-diffusion
+- Burger's equation
-Currently, only the Poisson equation is implemented, both its time-dependent and steady state versions, but the program is easily extendable to other partial derivative equations.
+The program is easily extendable to other partial derivative equations.

 You can choose between diferent polynomial interpolations and diferent quadrature orders.
 You can also choose between Neumann and Dirichlet boundary conditions.